-Register for our book discussion on February 18th from 5:00-6:30 pm ET by following this link.
-We will be sending out the link to join our Zoom call the morning of the event.
+Register for our webinar on May 19th from 7:00-8:00 pm ET by following this link.
 If you have any suggestions for our next selection, please contact email@example.com.
 We look forward to seeing you there!

 Past Book Selections

-Our Fall 2020 book pick was: Angie Thomas The Hate U Give.
+Fall 2020: Angie Thomas, The Hate U Give.
 Inspired by the Black Lives Matter movement, the book covers topics of race, political activism, grief, friendship, wealth disparity, and police brutality.
 The Hate U Give is the Vermont READS 2020 book selection by the Vermont Humanities Council.

-Our Summer 2020 book pick was: Michelle Kuo’s Reading with Patrick: A Teacher, a Student, and a Life-Changing Friendship.
+Summer 2020: Michelle Kuo, Reading with Patrick: A Teacher, a Student, and a Life-Changing Friendship.
 This book is an inspiring story of friendship and a moving meditation on education, poverty, race, and criminal justice.
 This is also the common text that all incoming students are required to read for their First-Year Seminar course.